Swim lessons

 Who are lessons for?

-Beginner instruction is one-on-one.
+Beginner lessons are one-on-one.
 Small-group development classes are for swimmers who are already independently safe enough to benefit from shared technique work.

 How long does it take to learn to swim?

 It depends on the swimmer.
-Progress varies based on age, consistency, comfort, sensory needs, and support, so lessons are treated as a process rather than a fixed timeline.
+Progress varies based on age, consistency, comfort, sensory needs, and support at home.
+Learning to swim is a process, not an event.

 What do you teach first?

-Lessons are built around communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics.
-The goal is safer, more confident swimming, not just moving through the water.
+Lessons follow a clear progression: communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics.
+The goal is safe, confident independence in the water.

 Cannonball Swimming Academy